 Chicken Samosa / Crispy Chicken Samosa

-I have found out through research (I have three kids, so research can be done at home) that kids love less masala food.
+I have observed many kids and I think they love less masala food.
 They don’t like too much masala and whenever I tried with less spices / masala it was a huge hit.
 This Chicken Samosa recipe has very little spices to suit their taste.
 So here’s my original chicken samosa recipe.
 Have a great snack time.
 Enjoy!

 |Chicken breast||: 200 gms|